Stackato-Apps/hello-spring-mysql/README.md

 	mvn clean package

-That will create the *hello-java-1.0.war* file within the 'target' directory.
+That will create the *hello-java-1.0.war* file in the 'target' directory.

 Running the Application
 -----------------------

-To run the application, make sure you have the Stackato client installed and that you are logged in successfully for your desired target environment (e.g. http://api.stackato.local).
+To run the application, make sure you have the Stackato client installed and that you are logged in to your target (e.g. http://api.stackato.local).

-Then execute:
+Then run:

-	stackato push hello-spring-mongo --path target
+	stackato push hello-spring-mysql --path target

-Remember to add a MySQL service.
+When prompted to add a service, select "y" and add a MySQL service.

-Then visit the 'Application Deployed URL'.
+You can view the application at the 'Application Deployed URL'.